10 Signs Of An Unsafe Country For Foreigners: Traveller’s Guide

 3. Poor Infrastructure and Limited Healthcare

 Countries with inadequate infrastructure, such as poor roads, unreliable public transportation, and limited healthcare facilities, can pose additional challenges for travelers.
-Researching the availability of medical facilities and emergency services can help you prepare for potential health issues.
+Researching the availability of medical facilities and emergency services can help you prepare for potential health issues as a Foreigner.

 4. Natural Disasters and Extreme Weather